PEG Tube Placement

 may also be inserted.
 The actual procedure takes about 20 minutes.
 This is what usually

-- The skin over your abdomen is cleaned and a numbing medicine is injected.
+The skin over your belly is cleaned and a numbing medicine is injected.

-- The PEG tube is inserted through the opening while the surgeon watches through the
+The PEG tube is inserted through the opening while the healthcare provider watches

 What happens after a PEG tube placement?